Thinkful/thinkful-curriculum-starter-files/iain-notes/unit_3/4_code_along/testing_with_databases.rst

 filling a database from it manually, and running your test.
-This extra step and file doesn't seem too onerous at the beginning, but as tests diverge and need very different precondition databases, this requires extra time, is error prone, and results in too many extra files.
+This extra step and file doesn't seem too onerous at the beginning, but as tests diverge and need very different precondition databases, this requires extra time, is error prone, and results in too many extra files to keep track of.
 Any extra hassle means tests get written less and run less.
 A well implemented test suite should require only one step: firing the test runner.
 It's always worth the extra time to figure out how your test runner will take care of database seeding.
 We'll be looking at how